Wildlife of Saint Helena, Ascension and Tristan da Cunha: Saint Helena

+Temperate-water fish are found in addition to those associated with the islands' coral ecosystems.

+Marine reptiles

+As mentioned under Reptiles above green sea turtles are present in the waters around the islands.
 Green sea turtles make a 3000 mi journey every 3–4 years from Brazil to Ascension Island to breed.
 They have been a protected species on the island since the mid-20th century, and lay their eggs on the pristine and quiet beaches of the island.
 The turtles which survive to adulthood will return to breed at the same beaches.

 It is estimated 7,500- 30,000 turtle nests are laid on Ascensions beaches each season.

+Marine invertebrtes

 Within the waters surrounding Tristan da Cunha, the Tristan rock lobster is an endemic crustacean species, appearing on the territory's coat of arms.
-Other marine life includes temperate-water fishes, as well as the aforementioned pinnipeds and cetaceans.

 Flora

 The flora of Saint Helena is particularly diverse, with hundreds of endangered endemic species.
 In recent years there has been a program to conserve and replant the great forest on the island, which was destroyed by human activity, causing widespread soil erosion.
 The Millennium Forest Project has been successful, and the forest is expanding rapidly.

 There are a few plants endemic to Ascension Island also, these include the Marattia purpurascens, Asplenium ascensionis, Xiphopteris ascensionense, Pteris adscensionis, Euphorbia origanoides, and Sporobolus caespitosus.
 There are several other extinct species.
 Ascension includes large artificial forests planted over the past hundred years, mainly with introduced species, on Green Mountain.
 This has threatened the endemic species on the island.

 The management plan for the Gough and Inaccessible Islands World Heritage Site includes actions to develop and implement a biosecurity plan for the islands.
 This includes steps to manage and eradicate non-native species such as an ongoing programme on Gough Island to eradicate Sagina procumbens.
 Eradication programs on Gough Island are ongoing and are expected to require years of "concerted effort".
 There is also a programme on Inaccessible Island to eradicate New Zealand flax and other invasive plants.